wavefrontHQ/docs/pages/doc/anomaly_detection.md

 1. Enable Anomaly Detection from two places:

-   1. By turning Anomaly Detection on from the Wavefront toolbar.
+   1. By turning Anomaly Detection on from the top-right menu, under the Wavefront toolbar.

       ![Turn on anomaly detection from the Wavefront toolbar](images/turn-on-anomaly-detection-toolbar.png)

-   2. By clicking the **Anomaly Detection** tab in the Chart Editor and turning anomaly detection **on**.
+   2. By clicking the **Anomaly Detection** tab in the Chart Editor and turning anomaly detection **On**.

       ![Anomaly detection tab is selected from in the Chart Editor](images/anomaly-detection-tab.png)

-2. With **Anomaly Detection** turned on, you can customize the Display Settings, Historical Sample Size, Anomaly Type, and Sensitivity.
+2. On the **Anomaly Detection** tab, with **Anomaly Detection** turned on, you can customize the Display Settings, Historical Sample Size, Anomaly Type, and Sensitivity.

    * **Display Settings** -- Select this option to filter out all the series that don’t have anomalies.
        This option is useful for visualizing series with anomalies better.